kpal002/Financial_News_Bot/README.md

 **Live Application**: A direct link to the hosted application on Hugging Face Spaces is provided for easy access.
 [Hugging Face Spaces](https://huggingface.co/spaces/kpal002/FinWise_Explorer)

+## Data Sources
+The information base for each query in FinWise Explorer is created by aggregating data from various reputable financial news RSS feeds.
+The application uses `feedparser`, a robust Python library, to parse and extract data from the following two feeds:

+- Google News (Financial Markets)
+- Financial Times (Markets)

 ## Features
 - **Query Processing**: Enter a question related to financial markets, stocks, global economy, and more, and receive detailed, relevant information.
 - **News Aggregation**: Aggregates and analyzes data from multiple financial news sources.